-Lessen the impact of temporary right of way closures on mobility Limit and coordinate closures, including for special events, on the Vehicle, Transit, and Bicycle Priority Networks to minimize disruptions to transportation network operations Routine maintenance, special events, and unforeseen issues will always require closures in the transportation network.
+Lessen the impact of temporary right of way closures on mobility Limit and coordinate closures, including for special events, on the Vehicle, Transit, and AAA Bicycle Priority Networks to minimize disruptions to transportation network operations Routine maintenance, special events, and unforeseen issues will always require closures in the transportation network.
 While accommodations for maintenance and events are necessary, we should strive to maintain mobility along our priority networks.
-The Vehicle, Transit, and Bicycle Priority Networks carry the most cars, public transportation riders, and bicyclists.
+The Vehicle, Transit, and All Ages and Abilities (AAA) Bicycle Priority Networks carry the most cars, public transportation riders, and bicyclists.
 Many of these roads are also major pedestrian thoroughfares.
-Due to the high volumes of people using these transportation facilities disruptions due to temporary closures are even greater.
-While work-hour restrictions already limit construction on major arterials at rush hour times (6:00 a.m. to 9:00 a.m. and 4:00 p.m. to 7:00 p.m.), appropriately limiting the number of closures will also help ensure our transportation network runs as smoothly as possible for as many people as possible.
-There are several ways to help ensure that planned, temporary closures on the network are limited Currently, only work in certain areas of the City, those in the Downtown Austin Project Coordination Zone, are required to meet additional criteria for temporary closures on the transportation network.
-Extending this requirement to cover the Vehicle, Transit, and Bicycle Priority Networks would help ensure that projects that close these networks receive extra scrutiny.
-Additional coordination could also help combine projects; coordinating projects in similar locations will reduce the amount of time these priority networks are closed.
-Expanding work hours and permitting work to take place at night could allow street work to be completed more quickly, reduce unsafe traffic exposure for workers, and lessen the impact closures have on our mobility.
-An overall limitation on the number of times major city streets, such as along these priority networks, are closed for non-emergency purposes would also help ensure our transportation network supports our mobility as often as possible.
+Due to the high volumes of people using these transportation facilities, disruptions from temporary closures are even greater.
+While work-hour restrictions already limit road closures on major arterials at rush hour times (6:00 a.m. to 9:00 a.m. and 4:00 p.m. to 7:00 p.m.), appropriately limiting the number of closures will also help ensure our transportation network runs as smoothly as possible for as many people as possible.
+There are several ways to help ensure that planned, temporary closures on the network are limited.
+Currently, only work in the Downtown Austin Project Coordination Zone is required to meet additional criteria for temporary closures on the transportation network.
+Extending this requirement to cover the Vehicle, Transit, and AAA Bicycle Priority Networks would help ensure that projects that close streets on these networks receive extra scrutiny.
+Additional coordination could help concurrent projects; coordinating projects in similar locations will reduce the amount of time these priority networks are closed.
+Expanding work hours and permitting work to take place at night could allow street work to be completed quickly, reduce unsafe traffic exposure for workers, and lessen the impact closures have on our mobility.
+An overall limitation on the number of times major city streets are closed for non-emergency purposes would also help ensure our transportation network supports our mobility needs as often as possible.